 I started writing this post in February, and then tried to finish it in March, and we got hit with the coronavirus.
 Aside from the fact that we are no longer making lyric videos, and my music publishing deal has been a bit of a disappointment, and the music writer I was going to hire went MIA, everything else is still pretty much on the money.
 Keep reading below for more news about the evolution of CHILLFILTR.
 But first, the announcements.

-After spending some time making sure that our new Radio page is working correctly for desktop and mobile, we are re-activating the submission page, and changing the contest format a little bit.
+After spending some time making sure that our new Radio page is working correctly for desktop and mobile, we will be re-activating the submission page, and changing the contest format a little bit.
 There will be two stages now, and stage 2 artists will all be featured on CHILLFILTR Radio (at noon PST on Friday, Saturday, and Sunday) during our Fresh Finds segment.
-More info here.

 To Anyone Who Has Submitted Work to The CHILLFILTR Review